fiacobelli/instant-pot/README.md

 Within each base ingredient, there are folders that group your dishes by country or style (Thai, Cajun, Polish, etc.)

-Lastly, here's a sample of elements you need for each recipe and how you would use [markdow](https://www.markdownguide.org/cheat-sheet/) to put your recipes up.
+Lastly, If you want to add recipes, here's a sample of elements you need for each recipe and how you would use [markdow](https://www.markdownguide.org/cheat-sheet/) to put your recipes up.

 ----
 # Name of Recipe